Experiential Learning Depot

 The Challenge:

-Student-directed learning activities give students choice in process and outcome.
-When it comes to student-directed PBL the hope is that students choose to do projects on topics of interest.
-That becomes challenging when students tell you that they don't have any interests.
-This problem comes up often, and it is truly painful at times for everyone involved, including the student.
+With self-directed PBL, students design projects around their interests.
+Interest-based learning can be powerful, but it can become difficult when students tell you that they don't have any interests.
+This problem comes up often and is painful for everyone involved, including the students.
 Don't take it personally and don't give up!
-There is hope!

 Tips: